Q-Reine/temp_conversion_app/README.md

 ## Structure

 1. lib/ │ ├── main.dart # Main screen that serves as the app's entry point, managing its state and overall layout.
-2. assets/ └── images/ └── circle.png # Images used in the navigation bar(bottom).

 ## Conversion Formulas
 Fahrenheit to Celsius: °C = (°F - 32) × 5/9